Salva4/GDL_Project/3_GCNII/README.md

 ## How to
 Inside the folder `GDL_Project/1_GCNII`, run the python files `training_*`, (replace * for the desired dataset).

+## Results
+In the `results/Results.ipynb` file, there are the results on which the report is based.

 ## Output
 Inside the folder `output`, there is plotted the evolution of the validation accuracy and the goal accuracy (the one achieved by the original PyG implementation), for each dataset.